Workshop with IAAP

 How and when may or should images be used, why are there only requirements for text alternatives, and how do you verify that a design is accessible?

-During the workshop session, we will review and use testing tools and provide recommendations for those who design, commission design, or are responsible for ensuring that the results meet accessibility requirements.
+During the workshop session, we will go through what laws and standards say about the use of images and provide recommendations for those who design, commission design or are responsible for ensuring that the final product complies with legal requirements.